Health Data Science

 - Tutorial (1h/week).
 Students will video conference with their tutor in groups of 6-8 to discuss and give/receive feedback.

 There is also private study of 5 hours per week consisting of:

 From your initial expression of interest right through to graduation, you’ll receive all the support you need.
 We can support you with enrolment and subject assistance, administrative logistics and fee options, online learning skills, workload management and special circumstances including a possible professional entry route.

 Academic entry qualification overview

-We require an honours degree (minimum Upper Second) or overseas equivalent in one or the following subjects.
+We require an honours degree (minimum Upper Second) or overseas equivalent in one of the following subjects:

 International students must demonstrate English proficiency through a secure and approved testing system.
 We ask for English language proof if you are from non-majority English speaking countries (a list of majority English speaking countries, as defined by the UK Home Office, can be found here ).

 - IELTS : 6.5 overall (and a minimum of 6 for writing) or equivalent

 - TOEFL: 90 internet-based (with 25 in each component)